jakimowb/fossgis_accessories/namensschilder/dockerhowto-helpls.md

 ### attach to terminal in container:
 ```
-docker exec -it namensschilder sh
+docker exec -it namensschilder bash
 ```